It’s safe to say that most financial advisors want to do their job to the best of their ability. That means having the necessary information to do so.

 Having a foundation built on trust means nothing if you don’t know what to ask your client for.

-Your unique abilities as a financial advisor are based around strong communication skills and conveying complex information in a simple way.
+Your unique abilities as a financial advisor are based on strong communication skills and simply conveying complex information.
 You can leverage that here in a few ways

 - Share how the data and information you need will be used